 Choosing a Solar Installer

 A trusted solar installer will make the journey easy.
 Choose local wherever possible to support our local economy.
 A number of Noosa businesses have already made the switch to renewable technologies.
 A list of these businesses can be found here.
-Detailed case studies of some of these installations will soon be available from this website.

 A solar photovoltaic system should provide electricity for many years so choose a reputable business.
 Ask for testimonials from other customers.
 Come to a Zero Emissions Noosa seminar and hear more on how to choose the right system for your needs.
 Your solar installer should be able to model the impacts of the proposed system on your business energy bills and should also follow up post installation to check the system is performing as they have suggested.